What happens when I submit a report?

 No - you can raise an issue with any trusted member of staff such as your supervisor, school student support staff, The Advice Place, your counsellor in the Counselling Service, or with a trusted staff member where you are studying/living in student halls etc.

 The University also has an Equally Safe Team which comprises of a specialist Sexual Violence Liaison Manager, and experienced Sexual Violence & Harassment Case Workers.
-They can be contacted directly at equallysafeteam@ed.ac.uk and via the Report & Support Platform.
+They can be contacted directly at equallysafeteam@ed.ac.uk and via the Report + Support Platform.
+We also have an Intercultural & Anti-Discrimination Team which comprises of a specialist Intercultural & Anti-Discrimination Adviser.
+They can be contacted directly at reportandsupport@ed.ac.uk and via the Report + Support Platform.

-This team supports those who are affected by any form of gender based violence by providing practical and emotional support.
-This is individualised and can include safety planning; help to understand what has happened and work through the impact; advice & guidance; linking with other services within and out with the University such as the Special Circumstances Team, Rape Crisis and the Police; and co-ordinating a positive, integrated and helpful response from across the University.
+These teams support those who are affected by any form of gender-based violence, and intercultural & anti-discrimination issues by providing practical and emotional support.
+This is individualised and can include safety planning; help to understand what has happened and work through the impact; advice and guidance; linking with other services within and out with the University such as the Special Circumstances Team, Rape Crisis, Stop Hate UK and the Police; and co-ordinating a positive, integrated and helpful response from across the University.

 If you are living in a University run residence, you can raise issues with a Residence Life Assistant or Warden or the core Residence Life team.
 The EUSA Advice Place also has experienced staff able to support you on a wide range of issues, who will support you in whatever choice you make.